ColinJhEdwards/unit-testing-notes/README.md

 - Arrange: Define the testing environment and values
 - Act: Run the actual code/function that should be tested
 - Assert: Evaluate the produced value/result and compare it to the expected value/result

+### Keep your tests simple and concice

+- Think about yourself coming back to a test after a long period of time, or a fellow developer working with the test.
+Everyone should be able to quickly understand and change the test if needed.